dynaz/dynaz/README.md

 ## Hi there 👋

+🔭 I’m currently working on Creative Dev Co.,Ltd.

+📫 How to reach me: ...

 <!--
 **dynaz/dynaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.